1414C/jiffy/README.md

 * a lookup of the user-name and stored bcrypt hash is executed against the back-end db
 * the user provided password is hashed in memory using the Go standard lib bcrypt functions and the protected salt/pepper values
 * the computed bcrypt hash is compared to the stored hash value for the user
-* if the hash values match, a JWT (token) is created using ECDSA-384 (adjustable to ECDSA-256 for increased performance)
+* if the hash values match, a JWT (token) is created and signed using ECDSA-384 (adjustable to ECDSA-256 or ECDSA-521)
 * the JWT is passed back to the caller and must henceforth be included in the http header of all requests using the Authorization field
 * in addtion to fullfilling the authorization requirements, the JWT is also used as a CSRF equivalent
 * by default, the generated JWT has a validity of one-hour